aspnetrun/run-aspnetcore/README.md

 # run-core
-A starter kit for your next web application
+A starter kit for your next web application.

-# Project Title

-One Paragraph of project description goes here
+You can check full documentation and step by step development of this repo in this e-book - http://www.aspnetrun.com/Book

 ## Getting Started